Leon Boyd: Personal life

 Growing up, Boyd attended high school at Earl Marriott Secondary School in South Surrey, British Columbia.
-Although he was born in Canada, Leon received his Dutch passport in December, 2005, as a result of his mother being born and raised in the Netherlands.
-Boyd's father, Sean, played ice hockey in the Netherlands from 1971 to 1974 and met Leon's mother, Wilma, there.
+Although he was born in Canada, he received his Dutch passport in December 2005, as a result of his mother being born and raised in the Netherlands.
+His father played ice hockey in the Netherlands from 1971 to 1974 and met Leon's mother there.
 Boyd married American softball player Jeana Short on March 8, 2008.
-He has an older sister, Nadine.
+He has an older sister.